ceph/ceph/doc/dev/peering.rst

 *last epoch clean*
-   the last epoch at which all nodes in the *acting set* for a given placement group were completely up to date (this includes both the PG's PG logs and the PG's object contents).
+   the last epoch at which all nodes in the *acting set* for a given placement group were completely up to date (this includes both the PG's logs and the PG's object contents).
 At this point, *recovery* is deemed to have been completed.

 Description of the Peering Process